supervisely/docs/apps/development/app-engine.md

 logging.info('I told you so')  # will not print anything
 ```

-We recommend to use supervisely Logger, it is build on top of default python logging.
-It also wraps some warning and error messages and print nice-looking stacktrace.
+We recommend to use supervisely Logger, it is built on top of default python logging.
+It also wraps some warning and error messages and prints nice-looking stacktraces.
 Also it is nicely formatted in Supervisely Logs.

 ```py
 import supervisely_lib as sly